rootisgod/rootisgod/content/posts/2024/2024-08-21-GitHub-Kubernetes-Action-Runners-Revisited.md

 ### Creating a KIND Cluster

-You can use a 'real' cloud K8S clustter if you have one, but a simple way to start this is to just create a KIND K8S cluster on a VM.
+You can use a 'real' cloud K8S cluster if you have one, but a simple way to start this is to just create a KIND K8S cluster on a VM.
 For a comprehensive guide please see this: [https://www.rootisgod.com/2021/Cheap-and-Accessible-Kubernetes-Clusters-with-KIND/](https://www.rootisgod.com/2021/Cheap-and-Accessible-Kubernetes-Clusters-with-KIND/)

 Or, the quick version is here for Ubuntu 24.04.